 The difference between a male and female kudu is that the female does not have horns and is smaller and lighter than the male with very prominent ears.
 Also, they have no beard or nose markings.

 Like many other antelope, male kudu can be found in bachelor groups, but they are more likely to be solitary.

 Wounded bulls, on infrequent occasions, have been known to charge the attacker.
 They hit the attacker with their sturdy horn base rather than stabbing it.

-Kudu bulls tend to be much larger than females.
+Kudu bulls are much larger than females.